ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 1. 31)The Issuer will not be held liable for any error or omission in the Opportunity.

-1. 32)Developers agree that the Process Terms are governed by and will be construed in accordance with the laws applicable in British ColumbiaCanada.
+1. 32)Developers agree that the Process Terms are governed by and will be construed in accordance with the laws applicable in Canada.